bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

   similar – StrictMode.
 description: ''
 links:
-  - title: React StrictMode
+  - title: Strict Mode
     url: 'https://reactjs.org/docs/strict-mode.html'
   - title: How to Enable React Strict Mode
     url: 'https://kentcdodds.com/blog/react-strict-mode'
 authors:
   - Markus Rauhut
 ---
-## What is StrictMode and why should i use it?
+## What is StrictMode and why should I use it?

 StrictMode is a feature which was introduced to React 16.3 already in march 2018.
 Still, chances are you've never used it before.
-StrictMode does not render anything visual (similar to `Fragment`), but detects potential problems in your code and gives you helpful warnings.
+StrictMode does not render anything visible (similar to `Fragment`), but detects potential problems in your code and gives you helpful warnings.

+With Hooks and React 17 just around the corner, StrictMode becomes a increasingly powerful tool to track down bad practices.

-StrictMode helps you with:
+As stated in [React's official documentation](https://reactjs.org/docs/strict-mode.html), StrictMode helps you with the

-1) Identifying unsafe lifecycles
+#### Unsafe lifecycle methods
+React 16.9 deprecated the lifecycle methods `componentWillMount, componentWillReceiveProps and componentWillUpdate.
+Until React 17 is released, using those will only result in a warning
+- Identify

+#### Deprecated code
+- Warning about deprecated `findDOMNode` usage
-2) Warning about legacy string ref API usage
+- Warning about legacy string ref API usage
-3) Warning about deprecated `findDOMNode` usage
-4) Detecting unexpected side effects
-5) Detecting legacy context API
+- Detecting legacy context API

+####  Unexpected side effects
+- Detecting...

 ## How to use StrictMode?